 You’ll Have Tons of Fun

-Yes, you’ll learn stuff at a Gay Pride event, but I think one of the major reasons why Pride events are so conducive to learning is because the education is wrapped up in layers of fun.
-Gay folks simply know how to party.
+Yes, you’ll learn stuff at a Gay Pride event, but I think one of the significant reasons why Pride events are so conducive to learning is because the education is wrapped up in layers of fun.
+Gay folks know how to party.

 During this summer alone, I danced for hours in an outdoor foam party at Barcelona Pride, I screamed at the top of my lungs for hours on end at a three-hour drag show at Copenhagen Pride (drag is everything to me, btw), and I raved it up inside an urban tent at Brighton Pride, grinding up against perfect strangers.